-The decrease in exploration expenses to \$30,953 for the year ended December 31, 2023, from \$51,492 for the year ended December 31, 2022, was primarily related to the decrease in the drilling activities at Warintza in Ecuador with the completion of the MRE which was reported in April 2022.
+The increase in exploration expenses to \$61,507 for the year ended December 31, 2024, from \$30,953 for the year ended December 31, 2023, was primarily related to the increase in the drilling activities at Warintza in Ecuador with the completion of an MRE update which was reported in July 2024 and ongoing drilling in H2 2024.

-Salaries, geological consulting and support, and travel costs were lower in Ecuador for the year ended December 31, 2023, compared to the same period in 2022, mainly due to the decrease in geological consultants' costs in support of drilling activities, as well as less mobilization of supplies, materials and personnel to and within the site.
+Salaries, geological consulting and support, and travel costs were higher in Ecuador for the year ended December 31, 2024, compared to the same period in 2023, mainly due to the increase in geological consultants' costs in support of drilling activities, as well as higher mobilization of supplies, materials and personnel to and within the site.

-The decrease in site preparation, supplies, field and general costs is commensurate with the decrease in drilling activities with less drilling platforms, civil works and site infrastructure, as well as a decrease in supplies and materials consumed at the Warintza Project.
+The increase in site preparation, supplies, field and general costs is commensurate with the increase in drilling activities with more drilling platforms, civil works and site infrastructure, as well as an increase in supplies and materials consumed at the Warintza Project.

-Drilling and drilling-related costs at Warintza, as well as the corresponding assay and analysis costs, decreased for the year ended December 31, 2023, compared to the same period in 2022, as the Company conducted a higher volume of drilling activities starting in the third quarter of 2021 and extended to the first quarter of 2022 to provide for the update of the MRE at Warintza Central, which concluded in April 2022.
+Drilling and drilling-related costs at Warintza, as well as the corresponding assay and analysis costs, increased for the year ended December 31, 2024, compared to the same period in 2023, as the Company conducted a higher volume of drilling activities to provide for the update of the MRE at Warintza Central, which published in July 2024.

 Pursuant to agreements with local communities, the Company is required to make certain monthly community support payments, included in community relations, environmental, and permitting costs.
-Community relations, environmental, and permitting costs increased for the year ended December 31, 2023, compared to the same period in 2022, due to the regulatory permitting fees incurred to obtain the advanced exploration environmental license for the Warintza Project in the first quarter of 2023.
+Community relations, environmental, and permitting costs increased for the year ended December 31, 2024, compared to the same period in 2023, due to the regulatory permitting fees incurred to obtain the advanced exploration environmental license for the Warintza Project.

-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 (Expressed in thousands of United States dollars, unless otherwise noted)
+(Expressed in thousands of United States dollars, unless otherwise noted)

 Reclamation provision represents the estimated costs for restoration and rehabilitation for environmental disturbances at Warintza.
-For the year ended December 31, 2023, the reclamation provision expensed was higher than the prior year primarily due to a change in estimate in the prior year which decreased the reclamation provision expensed for the year ended December 31, 2022, partially offset by a decrease in additional environmental disturbances in the current year.
+For the year ended December 31, 2024, the reclamation provision expensed was higher than the prior year primarily due to additional drilling platforms and expansion of the existing ones for the infill drilling programme.
+This includes consideration of the advance exploration EMP.